hr-survey.com

 Company

 Impresses upon others the important aspects of [Company].
-Understands how decisions impact other business units beyond their immediate department of work group.
+Understands the "basics" as to how [Company] functions/operates.
+Understands the use of [Company] products and services.
 Expresses loyalty and dedication to [Company] in interactions with others.
-Understands the use of [Company] products and services.

 Unsatisfactory